 Know various other facts about Kumbh Mela in our next article.

 This festival celebrates Lord Jagannath and his brother Balabhadra along with his sister Subhadra, as he embarks from his sacred temple located in Puri.
-The Rath Yatra is centred at Puri, in the state of Odisha.
-It is also mentioned in Bramham Purana and Padma Purana.
+The focal point of Rath Yatra is at Puri, in the state of Odisha.
+Bramham Purana and Padma Purana also mentions it.

 Jagannath Rath Yatra constitutes the largest gathering of people on the planet.
 In 2016 around 30 million people came together in the Rath.
-Owing to the huge participation, it is considered to be one of the most famous festivals in India.
+Thus, owing to the huge participation, it is one of the most famous festivals in India.

 Are you aware of the quarantine of Lord Jagganath?

 The ancient Indian practices to prevent infections talk about this scenario.
-Learn about the quarantine of Lord Jagganath and other practices to prevent infections in Indian culture and tradition.
+Also learn about the quarantine of Lord Jagganath and other practices to prevent infections in Indian culture and tradition.

 These rich festivals that surround like a brilliant aura around a great figure, the essence of famous festivals India shimmers in the light of this aura that reflects in the smile of every Indian.